Tachytaenius/tachy-guns/content-packs/1400/readme.md

 ## Guns

-There is one type of handgonne for each size.
+There is one type of handgonne for each size, and the sizes are small, medium, and large.
 Each one has a fire time of twice that of a crossbow (the think counter is multiplied by 2, so skill is factored in).